crazko/romanvesely.com/src/_posts/2017/2017-04-07-statie-with-css-preprocessor.md

 Some additional thoughts on improvement:

-- You can **deal with javascipt** in the same way as with Less styles, just create a new function for that and edit the watch function and gulp task.
+- You can **deal with javascript** in the same way as with Less styles, just create a new function for that and edit the watch function and gulp task.
-- You can also add a different task to **build production ready code** (minification, media queries grouping, etc.) - as I did.
+- You can also add a different task to **build production-ready code** (minification, media queries grouping, etc.) - as I did.
 Have a look at the [gulpfile.js of this site](https://github.com/crazko/romanvesely.com/blob/master/gulpfile.js).

 ## Sources
 - [How to re-generate and refresh static website in Statie?][1]